AbdurRKhalid/Design-Patterns/Structural/Composite/Readme.md

 In a normal drawing application or editor, we have simple components and those components can be grouped together to form more complex components.
 Composite Design Pattern provides a simple aggregation implementation that can help to handle this regression.

 ## Applicability
+Use Composite Design Pattern When:
+1. Part-Whole representation of hierarchies of objects required.
+2. Ignorance of Individual and composition of objects required.